Gently used suits providing new opportunities for men and women transitioning to self-sufficiency

 Friday, October 13, 2017

 With a special luncheon presentation with Chief Justice Cantil-Sakauye!

 Panel Topics include:

 The day will conclude with a hosted networking reception.
-More information will be posted HERE as the date draws nearer.
+See the preliminary program and information about sponsorship opportunities HERE.

 Saturday, October 14, 2017